alreinson/cv/_includes/index.md

 [anna-liisa@reinson.ee](mailto:anna-liisa@reinson.ee)

 > Hello and thank you for finding your way here.
 I am a computer geek at heart and a project manager by passion.
-My career path so far has been an adventure in the world of advertising (both on the client side and the agency).
+My career path so far has been an adventure in the world of advertising, which recently took a turn towards IT.
 >
 > I am good with people and organising things, always punctual and positively minded.
 In stressful situations I am always calm and goal oriented.
 >